Cannabis 101: How To Start Growing Cannabis From Seed, From Clone

 “In a perpetual harvest system, you can start new plants every 10 days and harvest the same number of mature plants just as often…”

 While you should make sure to remain within your allotted plant counts, it’s a good idea to keep a small nursery area in full swing.
-This way you can replace plants as needed, or even keep them on a steady rotation.
+This way you can replace plants as needed or even keep them on a steady rotation.
 For example, in a perpetual harvest system, you can start new plants every 10 days and harvest the same number of mature plants just as often by keeping an equal number of plants in propagation, veg and bloom on a timed rotation.

 You can just as easily dedicate a small area using similar equipment in terms of lighting and ventilation to start new crops from seed.
 You start pest free when growing from seed, and feminized seeds come with the added benefits of known growth patterns and traits in the resulting plants.
-If you start with regular seeds, you can still have a great crop.
+If you start with regular seeds, you may still yield a great crop.
 That being said, you will want to be on the look out for males and potential “keeper” genetics to use as future mother plants.

 Proven & Effective Seed Germination

-For best results, start seeds in a sterile medium.
+For best results, start growing your seeds in a sterile medium.
 Too much organic material in a warm, moist and less intensely lit environment can be asking for trouble in terms of things like seedling rots or fungus gnats.
 Plastic cups or similar pots are perfect if you fill them with a peat moss or coconut coir based soil-less medium.

 Rockwool and Oasis are also very good mediums, especially the larger sizes with more depth.
 Cannabis from seed produces a tap root, whereas plants grown from clone.
 With that said, deeper is better when growing from seed.